Crossing the causeway to St Michael’s Mount

 I wanted to visit St Michael’s Mount in Cornwall as a consequence of seeing a photo of France’s Le Mont-Saint-Michel in Normandy.
 I was like – “Oh, that reminds me – we’ve got one of those tidal islands in the UK too!”

 And so it was, while down in Cornwall on a week long holiday we made sure we added it to our “things to see” list.
 St Michael’s Mount is located just 4 miles drive to the east of Penzance and 9 miles south of St Ives.
 So if you’re staying at either then I thoroughly recommend visiting.
+Want to see our CORNWALL itinerary then here you go?!

 Check the St Michael’s Mount opening times